gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### Forwarding Headers

-The application router passes the following x-forwarding-* headers to the destinations:
+The application router passes the following x-forwarding-* headers to the route targets:

 Header Name | Description
 ----------- | -----------